kC0d3/Stratego/README.md

 ## About The Project
 <a name="about-the-project"></a>

-The application represent Stratego board game digitalized version.</br>
+This application is a digital version of the classic board game Stratego.
+It brings the traditional strategy game to an interactive digital format, allowing players to enjoy the experience virtually.
+The game mechanics, rules, and objectives follow the original board game.
-Read more about Stratego here: https://en.wikipedia.org/wiki/Stratego
+Learn more about Stratego here: [Stratego – Wikipedia](https://en.wikipedia.org/wiki/Stratego)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>